 Add the following new third paragraph before the last sentence (“Outer packagings 125 kg”):

-“Inner packagings shall have threaded closures or closures physically held in place by any means capable of preventing back-off or loosening of the closure by impact or vibration during transport.”.
+“Inner packagings shall have threaded closures or closures physically held in place by any means capable of preventing back-off or loosening of the closure by impact or vibration during carriage.”.

 In (2) insert “, 1B2” between “, 1B1” and “, 1N1”.